enupal/docs/docs/stripe-payments/cart/overview.md

 ### Checkout the cart

-When the user wants checkout the cart, the `POST /enupal-stripe/cart/checkout` endpoint will return a Stripe Checkout URL and the user will be redirected to the [Stripe Checkout page](https://stripe.com/payments/checkout) with all the items added to the cart.
+When the user wants checkout the cart, the `POST /enupal-stripe/cart/checkout` endpoint will return a Stripe Checkout object and then the user can be redirected to the [Stripe Checkout page](https://stripe.com/payments/checkout) with all the items added to the cart.

-After the user pays, will be redirected to the Craft CMS site and an order will be created on the Stripe Payments plugin.
+After the user successfully checkout the cart, will be redirected to the Craft CMS site and an order will be created on the Stripe Payments plugin.

 ::: tip
 If you want to explore all the Stripe Checkout features try a live example [here](https://checkout.stripe.dev/)